 Racing season is from February to November.

-Gates open at 5:00 pm, racing at 7:00 pm
+Gates at 6:00 pm, racing at 7:00 pm

 Modifieds, Super Stock, Bombers, Mini Stocks, Sport Mods, Mod Mini, Dwarf, Hobby Stock, Coupes, Mini Dwarf

 For Seniors 55+: $8.00

 Children 6-14 years: $6.00

 Family Six Pack: $30.00 for two adults and four kids under age 14.